sofillav/telco-data-pipeline/README.md

 ## Using pgAdmin

-To see the created tables in pgAdmin follow the steps below.
+To explore the created tables visually with pgAdmin, follow the steps below:

 1. Visit: http://localhost:5050

 2. Login

-   - Username: admin@admin.com
+   - Username: `admin@admin.com`

-   - Password: admin
+   - Password: `admin`

 3. Register your Postgres server